fetzu/teslamate-abrp/README.md

 1. Log in to the ABRP web app or mobile app
 2. Navigate to your car settings
 3. Use the "generic" card (last one at the bottom) to generate your user token
-4. Save this token securely - you'll need it to configure the bridge
+4. Save this token securely - you'll need it to configure teslamate-abrp

 ### Option 1: Docker Setup (Recommended)